zsiki/GeoEasy/doc/reference_guide.rst

 	:align: center

 The field-book contains two type of rows, station and obeservation records.
-In the station records the station number is editablei but the target point number not.
+In the station records the station number is editable but the target point number not.
 The column headers may contain more labels, for example *target height* and *instrument height*.
 The colour of the value defines the type of data.